After weeks of speculation, Costa Rica finally announces its long-awaited airport reopenings.

-The Costa Rican government has been under increasing pressure from business to announce a reopening date for international tourism.
+The Costa Rican government has been under increasing pressure to announce a reopening date for international tourism.

 On Wednesday, President Alvarado said that a definite date would come this week.
 Sure enough, true to their word, today they delivered a date, August 1.
 What they did not deliver were any real details of how it would work, who they would allow back in, and under what guidelines.